 - Make your travel arrangements after you have been informed of the reporting date on your immigration document (I-20 or DS-2019).
-The reporting date will appear in Wolverine Access after your immigration document is issued.
+The reporting date will appear in your M-Passport portal after your immigration document is issued.
 The reporting date will not be changed to accommodate personal reasons or plane reservations.

-- You are allowed to enter the U.S. no earlier than 30 days prior to the reporting date on the immigration document.
+- You are allowed to enter the United States no earlier than 30 days prior to the reporting date on the immigration document.

 Regarding Your Visa

 - Make a visa appointment after you receive your immigration document (I-20 or DS-2019).